-You will keep asking yourself if you did something wrong.
-However, there is no breakup psychology that is set in stone.
-In fact, breakups are normal.
-So, why is it so hard to get over someone?
-Let us analyze the potential reasons that leave the best of us vulnerable while handling a breakup.
+You will keep asking yourself if you did something wrong or if there was something you could have done to prevent the relationship from going south.
+Sadly, chasing after the answers will only make closure seem all the more elusive.
+In the end, you might just have to make peace with the fact that not every love story gets its ‘happily ever after’.
+But if breakups are so normal, why is it so hard to get over someone?
+Let us analyze the potential reasons that leave the best of us vulnerable while handling a breakup:

 From ‘why me’ to ‘something must be wrong with me’, you start blaming yourself for the failure of a romantic relationship.
-This may make you more confused about the relationship’s identity and you may be inclined toward depression.
-Indeed, some days are harder than others after a breakup.
-However, even when you’re feeling hurt after a breakup, you must remember that sometimes the fault just isn’t yours.
+This may make you more confused about your identity outside the relationship and may even push you toward depressive thoughts.
+And even after a long time, this split seems to leave some damaging residues in your personality.
+However, despite going through the heartache and the depressive episode, you must remember that sometimes the fault just isn’t yours.

 4. Highly committed relationship breakups bring torment

 Breakups in a committed relationship are an invitation to the cycle of doom.
-Life satisfaction declines if you are being dumped in a relationship.
-Your faith in relationships receives a sudden jolt and you either go on a rebound spree or hook-ups or avoid being in a relationship or marriage altogether.
+Your faith in relationships receives a sudden jolt and you either go on a rebound spree or hook-ups or avoid being in a relationship altogether.
 You may stop believing in love and lose interest in prospective dates as well.

-Don’t feel weak if you feel that you are struggling with a breakup.
-Don’t enter into blame games and self-destructive phases.
-It would just make things harder for yourself.
-Instead, follow some of the effective coping tips to deal with a hard breakup and emerge stronger than ever.
+Don’t beat yourself up about being weak if you feel that you are struggling with a breakup.
+Don’t get into the blame game and self-destructive phases we just discussed.
+It would only make things more difficult for you.
+Instead, follow some of these effective coping tips to deal with a hard breakup and emerge stronger than ever.

 1. Why do I take breakups so hard?
 Accept your emotions